 For criminal matters, a physician faces the following consequences:

 - Mandatory counseling

 - Fines and fees

 For administrative action, a physician faces public notification via an accusation on the MBC website, administrative hearing, terms and conditions of probation, notification to hospitals, insurance companies, and states where licensed.
 Clearly, there are major consequences personally and professionally when a person is arrested for domestic violence while also holding a medical license.

 Consult With a Skilled Attorney as Soon as You Can

-At the Law Firm of Pilchman & Kay, P.L.C., our firm is fully prepared and equipped to defend all physicians against allegations of domestic violence in criminal court and administrative hearings.
+At the Law Office of Pilchman & Kay, A Professional Law Corporation, our firm is fully prepared and equipped to defend all physicians against allegations of domestic violence in criminal court and administrative hearings.
 We work with the best and brightest investigators who are all former federal and state agents.
 We have the best team of forensic specialists, including a crisis management team.
 We have close working relationships with state and federal prosecutors and deputy attorney generals.